 WHAT IS DISABILITY PLANNING?
 No one hopes to be disabled or incapacitated, but it happens.
 Accidents, illnesses, and old age can take away your ability to earn money, care for your family, or manage your affairs.
 Creating a basic plan for this is included in comprehensive estate planning documents.

 WHAT IS “ASSET PROTECTION”?
 Hopefully, your money and other assets are available when you need them.
 You don’t want to pay taxes if you don’t have to, or pay outright for medical care when it can be avoided.
 You don’t want to leave money for a grandchild’s college and have it spent on home repairs.
-There are legal ways to structure your affairs from some of this.
+There are legal ways to structure your affairs to avoid this.
 When your primary goal is asset protection, the conversation for your estate planning documents focuses on:

 - Protecting assets during your life